Frequently Asked Questions

 - Incomplete MTI application data cannot be saved, and will not be submitted to ISAC.
 Once you start to complete the application online, you must fully complete all required fields and then submit the completed application data.
 If you are unable to fully complete all required fields, you will need to begin the online process again when you are ready to provide and submit all data.

-- For priority consideration during the 2022-23 and subsequent academic years, complete applications must be submitted on or before March 31 preceding the academic year for which you are applying.
+- For priority consideration, complete applications must be submitted on or before March 31 preceding the academic year for which you are applying.
 All other applications will be processed in date-received order, within program guidelines.

 2. What are the selection criteria?